mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Often times many power components or ground components have thermal relief pads.
 How does this impact reworkability?

 ## Electrical Computer-Aided Design (ECAD) Software
+- Do you have experience with Eagle/Altium/KiKad/Cadence Allegro?
+- What experience do you have with ECAD software?
+- Do you have any scripting experience in ECAD?
+- What are design rule checks (DRC)?

 ---